School Facilities and Programmes

 - What Mother Tongue languages will be offered?

-The school currently offers classes to Primary 1, 2, 3 and 4 students, and will offer 8 classes of Primary 1 in 2016.
 The Mother Tongue Languages currently offered are Malay Language, Chinese Language and Tamil Language.
-Tamil Language is offered only to Primary 1, 2 and 3 students in 2016.
+Tamil Language is offered only to Primary 1 to 6 students in 2019.

 - Holistic Assessment

 Punggol View Primary provides outdoor learning journeys and other enrichment activities for its students.
 To meet the needs and interests of our students, the school offer a range of CCAs in the area of Uniformed Group (Scout), Performing Arts (Art, Choir, Dance & Drama), Sports (Badminton, Floorball, Rugby and Wushu), and Clubs and Societies (IT-preneur Club, Service & Interact Club, Sports & Adventure Club) from Primary 3 onwards.

 - When will the Student Care Centre start operation?